Become a volunteer

 - Receive Occupational Health clearance (through a health questionnaire)

-- Attend a full day Trust induction
+- Undertake a full day Trust induction

 Volunteers are required to be able to volunteer for a minimum of six months, but they are only required to commit to 3 - 4 hours per week in one session.